In WordPress, the message “Briefly Unavailable for Scheduled Maintenance” shows your site’s temporary unavailability.

 How can we enable Maintenance mode in WordPress?

 By default, WordPress doesn’t provide maintenance mode to regular users.
-However, if putting WordPress on maintenance mode is undeniable, users need to go through the manual or WordPress plugins-way procedures.
+However, if putting WordPress on maintenance mode is undeniable, users must follow the manual or WordPress plugin procedures.

 For example, users can create a manual page for maintenance mode – as described above.
-In the same manner, by using a plugin for maintenance mode, users can put their WordPress sites on maintenance mode.
+Similarly, users can use a plugin for maintenance mode to put their WordPress sites on maintenance mode.

-How to turn off Maintenance mode in WordPress?
+How do you turn off Maintenance mode in WordPress?

-Removing the manual page for maintenance mode turns off the WordPress maintenance mode.
-Similarly – if you’ve used a plugin, you can deactivate it or remove it, helping you turn off Maintenance mode in WordPress.
+Removing the manual page for maintenance mode turns off WordPress maintenance mode.
+Similarly, if you’ve used a plugin, you can deactivate it or remove it, which also helps you turn off Maintenance mode in WordPress.

 How do I fix briefly unavailable for Scheduled maintenance messages?